What Is Screen Mirroring? Learn How to Cast Your Screen Easily

 Because the connections are point-to-point and stay on the local network, on-screen data never crosses the Internet.
 The two devices are usually in the same room for display.

-There are some exceptions when the devices do not need to be part of the same network.
+Some exceptions exist when the devices do not need to be part of the same network.
 You can discover more information regarding this below.

 Multimedia Streaming